 PENDLE HILL: A CHARMING WALK FROM WHEATLEY

 Witch way to Pendle?
-Take our enchanting route up to Pendle Hill and walk wear witches once roamed…
+Take our enchanting route up to Pendle Hill and walk where witches once roamed…

 Start: Wheatley Lane, Lancashire (we parked in a roadside bay)